turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - GetPosition() : Vector resultXYZ  -- query the position in world space
 - GetRotation() : Vector resultQuaternion  -- query the rotation as a quaternion in world space
 - GetScale() : Vector resultXYZ  -- query the scaling in world space

+#### InverseKinematicsComponent
+Describes an Inverse Kinematics effector.
+- SetTarget(Entity entity) -- Sets the target entity (The IK entity and its parent hierarchy chain will try to reach the target)
+- SetChainLength(int value) -- Sets the chain length, in other words, how many parents will be computed by the IK system
+- SetIterationCount(int value) -- Sets the accuracy of the IK system simulation
+- SetDisabled(bool value = true) -- Disable/Enable the IK simulation
+- GetTarget() : Entity result
+- GetChainLength() : int result
+- GetIterationCount() : int result
+- IsDisabled() : bool result

 #### CameraComponent
 - UpdateCamera()  -- update the camera matrices